thycotic/ib-docs/cfg-util/general/index.md

 * Automatic - If there is no POSIX data on the user in Active Directory (i.e. No UID/Shell/Home Dir), then generate POSIX data for the user during authentication.
 * Manual - POSIX data will need to be specified for each User in ADUC before being able to authenticate to Linux/Unix Hosts
 * Always - Always generate POSIX data during authentication, even if POSIX data has been set on user  object

-### Duplicate User Processing

-Defines how Identity Bridge will process Duplicate Active Directory usernames when user logs into the Linux/Unix Hosts.

-* Default: Automatic
-* Never - Ignore Duplicate users
-* Automatic - Generates a unique user name by adding or appending the domain information to the user for all domains except for the joined domain.
-* Only Duplicates - Generates a unique user name by adding or appending the domain information to the user when a duplicate name is detected.
-* Always - Generates a unique user name by adding or appending the domain information to the user for all domains.

-### Duplicate User Format

-Defines the format for the Active Directory username displayed on the Linux/Unix Host when the Active Directory username is duplicated due to a multi-active Domain environment.

-* Default: Domain/User
-* Domain/User - Example: demo/user1
-* User_Domain - Example: user1_demo
-* User@Domain - Example: user1@demo

 ## Default Group Settings